CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 * Observation, analysis and evaluation of the risk and security situation of the destination
 * Dealing with lost or stolen IT systems or information
 * Regulations for conducting training and awareness-raising
-* Handling of portable IT systems (eg storage, password, privacy protection, do not leave unattended open)
+* Handling of portable IT systems (eg storage, password, privacy, do not leave unattended open)
 * Reasonable protection of portable IT systems (eg encryption, virus protection)
 * Encryption, backup and protection of data and data carriers
 * Secure and physical deletion of data and data carriers or documents